vanHeemstraSystems/noteplan-n8n/README.md

-repository-name
+noteplan-n8n
-# Repository Name
+# NotePlan n8n

+Based on "Configuring the Webhook node to handle requests" from the book Rapid Product Development with n8n"" by Jason McFeetors & Tanay Pant

-Based on "ABC" at https://www.abc.com/
+Based on "Noteplan" at https://github.com/vanHeemstraSystems/noteplan

 ## 100 - Introduction